shehanmunasinghe/diagno/Test Instructions.md

 # Testing the Diagno Web App

 1. Visit [http://diagno-ui.herokuapp.com/]
-2. Download the sample recordings from here [//].
+2. Download the sample recordings from [here]("https://github.com/shehanmunasinghe/diagno/blob/master/Sample%20Recordings").
 (If you have your own ECG recording device you too can generate JSON Files yourselves.
 See [JSON File Format](#json-file-format) )
 3. Click 'Choose File'/'Browse' and upload any of the sample recordings.
 4. You'll see 12 plots for the visualization of 12-lead ECG signals.
 5. Now click 'Analyse'.
 You'll get the machine-generated predictions !!